AdamBoley/Project-Beergate/README.md

 - 5 - the user has written one or more reviews, and all have been approved
     - In this case, all of the user's reviews will be displayed, with no additional text

+I considered that a search could return potentially dozens of results.
+In that case, scrolling through those records could be tiresome to a user.
+To resolve this, I implemented pagaination.
+This proved difficult, but ultimately surmountable.

+It did not prove possible to implement pagination for the user_reviews page.
+As far as I understand it, pagination requires a queryset.
+However, the UserReviewsView constructs the queryset using a get method, whereas the paginate_by attribute must be placed in the parent class.
+Reworking the UserReviewView to use a get_queryset method, as in the
+SearchResults view, could prove challenging, especially considering the reworking to provide different rendering contexts.

+I considered that the navbar was too busy.
+Previously, the number of navbar items had caused rendering and sizing issues.
+Whilst this had been dealt with by increasing the breakpoint at which the navbar collapsed, significantly expanding the size and scope of the project in future, such as by enabling all AllAuth account functionality, could prove problematic.
+Hence, I moved the My Reviews, Sign-out and Change Password links into a dropdown menu.
+This makes the navbar much cleaner.

 # Development Choices